$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 So you called the school, and the attendance clerk told you to submit an Intent to Home School form to the district superintendent.
 What they didn't tell you is that this only applies to Category I — the route that subjects your child to mandatory TCAP testing in grades 5, 7, and 9, gives the superintendent authority to review your test scores, and lets the district force your child back into public school if scores fall below a certain threshold.
 They didn't mention Category IV — the church-related umbrella school route that legally removes the district from the equation entirely.
 No state testing.
 No district oversight.
 No annual superintendent review.

-The Tennessee Legal Withdrawal Blueprint explains all four categories, gives you a decision tree to choose the right one for your family, and provides the exact withdrawal letter templates, pushback scripts, and notification documents to execute a clean, legally airtight exit — whether you're Category I, Category IV, or somewhere in between.
+That's why the Clean Exit Protocol inside the Tennessee Legal Withdrawal Blueprint maps all four categories, gives you a decision tree to choose the right one, and provides the exact withdrawal letter templates, pushback scripts, and timing sequences to execute a legally airtight exit — with zero days where your child exists in a truancy gray zone.
+Whether you're going Category I, Category IV, or somewhere in between, the Protocol ensures every form goes to the right entity, in the right order, on the right day.

 What's Inside the Blueprint